zhwa/mlir-example/ch.8.Custom-dialect/GENERIC_BINDINGS.md

 **Chapter 7** uses explicit cases for educational transparency (see `ch.7.Neural-ops/` for comparison).

+**Note**: Both chapters now use `mlir::ExecutionEngine` instead of LLJIT (as of the latest migration).
+This simplifies JIT compilation by ~60% while maintaining identical functionality.

 ## API

 **Chapter 8** (Python Dialect with libffi):